JeremyWhiteDev/Moxie/README.md

 ![Moxie-Screenshot-1](screenshots/)

 Moxie is a personal dashboard that allows users to track and level up their skills and hobbies.
-Todo lists can feel neverending, and managing goals is often overwhelming.
-But with this app, you can build up your weightlifting, woodworking, music, or cooking Moxie by creating a variety of different goals and activities that have constant, real rewards.

 This project was created as a Full Stack Capstone project while attending Nashville Software School's Full Stack Web Development Bootcamp.
 It was completed with one week of planning and 3.5 weeks of coding.